keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 ## Adjusting your resource names

-When provisioning resources in your AWS account it is a good practice to define and adhere to a resource naming standard, using the above Parameters, we will create all resources with the following naming convention
+When provisioning resources in your AWS account it is a good practice to define and adhere to a resource naming standard.
+Using the above Parameters, we will create all resources with the following naming convention.

 ```
 <app>-<environment>-<branch>-<build>
 ```

-In doing this
+In doing this;

 * It prevents situations where resources conflict with the same name preventing creation, such as trying to create a load balancer, DNS record or SQS Queue with the same name
-* It helps when navigating through your resources in the console or via CLI output as things will be clean and consistent
+* It helps when navigating through your resources in the console or via CLI output as things will be clean and consistent, making filtering easy
-* It allows you identify the source of the resource creation to a particular git commit or CICD Job
+* It allows you identify the source of the resource creation to a particular git repository branch or CICD Job

-In the below code, I demonstrate how this has been implemented for a Load Balancer and Corrosponding Route53 DNS Record.
+In the below code, I demonstrate how this has been implemented for a Load Balancer and corrosponding Route53 DNS Record.

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'